Daniel Congré: International career

 Congré has played on various youth football teams of France.
 He was a member of the France U-21 team collecting 7 caps and scoring two goals.
 Due to fracturing his foot, he missed the 2006 UEFA European Under-21 Football Championship.
 He has yet to be capped by the senior national side.
-Of Guadeloupean descent, he was named to the national team's preliminary squad to participate in the 2009 CONCACAF Gold Cup, but did not make the final squad.
+Of Guadeloupean descent, he was named to the Guadeloupe national team's preliminary squad to participate in the 2009 CONCACAF Gold Cup, but did not make the final squad.
 His call-up and participation would have not hindered future selections from France for Congré, as Guadeloupe (a French overseas department) is not a member of FIFA.

+Personal life

+On 9 June 2025, Congré was found seriously injured at his home in Pérols.
+When contacted, the Montpellier public prosecutor's office said it was “a suicide attempt”.
+It was revealed that the 40-year-old former player had been found unconscious and losing a lot of blood, due to a knife wound around his heart.